lhp81/cf-data-structures/README.md

  * set(key, val): stores the given val using the given key
  * hash(key): hashes the key provided

-* **Make Month**
+* **Make Month** _A practical implementation of my naïve hash table._
- An practical implementation of my naïve hash table.
  This function takes two arguments, a numeric year and month, and returns a data structure that supports quickly looking up the two-letter abbreviation for the day of week, when provided a numeric day value.